 Stiffly erect, branched, roughly hairy perennials with deeply cut leaves.
-Flower heads resemble those of black-eyed Susans (Rudbeckia) but have fewer ray flowers and a spherical or cylindrical central cone (rather than a flat disk).
+The flower heads resemble those of black-eyed Susans (Rudbeckia) but have fewer ray flowers and a spherical or cylindrical central cone (rather than a flat disk).
 Use in casual, natural-looking borders with grasses and other minimum-care perennials.

 From the Great Plains of the United States.
-To 2 1/2 ft. tall, 1 ft. wide.
+Grows to 2 1/2 ft. tall and 1 ft. wide.
 Flowers have drooping yellow or brownish purple rays and a tall, columnar brown cone.
 Effect is that of a sombrero with a drooping brim.

 Botanically speaking, violas, pansies, and almost all violets are perennials belonging to the genus